particify/arsnova-webclient/docs/roadmap.md

 # 1.4

 ## Performance improvements
-- Production server performance analysis
+- production server performance analysis
+- improve on handling STOMP subscribtions

-## Web Accessibility Initiative
+## Barrier-free
+- adhere to WCAG 2.1 for accessibility

 # No version planned

+## Configuration
+- load some configs from the backend

+## Tests
+- add automated testing for use cases

 ## Feedback
 - implement a circle for the feedback